feicong/llvm-jutsu/README.md

 ## The Philosophy

 Modern reverse engineering has become a conversation with an AI.
 Upload binary, ask questions, receive answers.
 The human is merely a prompt engineer, a middleman between IDA and GPT.
+A sloperator.

 **llvm-jutsu** is a return to tradition.
 The reverser must *look* at the hands. *Read* the fingers. *Feel* the bits.
 There is no shortcut.
 There is no "just ask Claude."
 There is only you, the screen, and eight fingers per byte.